 Main access to the site is from Strabane Avenue.
 There are three vehicle gates: the main entrance gate at the southeast corner of the site along Strabane Avenue, a vehicle access gate at the southwest corner of the site, and a vehicle access gate north of the disposal cell between perimeter signs P8 and P9.
 There are also two personnel access gates.
 All gates were locked and functional.
+Locks on all gates were replaced during the inspection.
 The entrance sign is posted on the main entrance gate.
-Three additional information signs were also posted on the main entrance gate during the inspection (PL-1).
-No maintenance needs were identified.
+Three additional information signs were also posted on the main entrance gate during the inspection.
+A few minor maintenance needs were identified.

 Figure 3-1.
-2021 Annual Inspection Drawing for the Canonsburg, Pennsylvania, Disposal Site
+2022 Annual Inspection Drawing for the Canonsburg, Pennsylvania, Disposal Site